 Lancaster's Fine Art and Design degree gives you the opportunity to study fine art practice alongside the practices of contemporary design.

 Fine Art at Lancaster gives you the opportunity to integrate Fine Art Practice with Art History/Theory at a high level.
-From the first through to the final year of your degree you will develop creative and technical skills in painting, drawing, sculpture, digital art and their hybrids.
-We have no house style, you the student, will develop the practice and ideas that best reflect your aims and values as a young artist.
+From the first through to the final year of your degree you will have the opportunity to develop creative and technical skills in painting, drawing, sculpture, digital art and their hybrids.
+We have a wide ranging view of what fine Art can be in the 21st century and have no ‘house style’.
+Our emphasis is on Fine Art practice and Fine Art thinking.
+Students work across painting, drawing, sculpture, digital, live art and their hybrids.
+Our aim is for you to develop the practice and ideas that best reflect your aims and values as a young Fine Artist.

-You will have the opportunity to spend Year 3 on placement with a public, private or voluntary organisation in the UK or overseas.
-This experience will boost your employment prospects and will help you to decide on your career direction and the kind of organisation in which you want to work once you graduate.
+You will have the opportunity to spend Year 3 on a placement with a public, private or voluntary organisation in the UK or overseas.
+This experience should boost your employment prospects and help you to decide on your career direction and the kind of organisation in which you want to work once you graduate.
 You will be doing a real, responsible job – with all the satisfaction that brings.

-The placement will enhance your understanding of the connections between theory and practice and this will benefit your final year of study.
-This is an exciting opportunity to build up experience and transferable skills, as well as to make contacts with potential employers which will place you a step ahead in the graduate recruitment market.
+One of the aims of the placement year is to enhance your understanding of the connections between theory and practice which could benefit your final year of study.
+Placements provide an exciting opportunity to build up experience and transferable skills, as well as to make contacts with potential employers, which can place you a step ahead in the graduate recruitment market.